 If sex and blood are everywhere in Hare Soup, so are shiny doohickeys, tiny ministers of light.
 There are the teeth “grown sharp as knives” with which the poet cuts her own cord in the birth-poem “A Walk in the Forest”; there’s the pair of earrings of polished tin that “flash at the Northern Lights” in “Ice Maiden”; and – carefully placed on the opposite page – the sequins the young narrator of “Family Circus” wears as she tap-dances in her tights in front of Dadda.
 Better this than what went on before the performance: “I sit mute as he lashes at Mamma./Mamma slumps in her chair.
 With her eyes/calls her infant performer, her stage-hand, her prop…

 Thus, Dorothy Molloy can be seen as the voice of the carnivalesque – the voice of the beautiful and the grotesque, the surreal, and the decorated.
 The poem, Les Grands Seigneurs, can be read in full Les Grands Seigneurs here.

 Les Grands Seigneurs Analysis

 Molloy is a Medievalist at heart, and the imagery used in the first stanza further strengthens the reader’s idea of romantic, courtly love; the use of words such as ‘buttresses’ and ‘castellated towers’ imply a certain grandeur of location, of architectural features found only on castles, itself a symbol of courtly and romantic love; the ‘love of distance’, as it can be called, as a popular theme of romantic poetry was the idea of the unattainable woman.
 Here, it is the woman speaking, talking about the men as though they are nothing more than another feature in her life; a God-given and expected symptom, but nothing untowardly startling in its right.
 She is used to men fawning over her, she is used to men around her, ‘the best and worst / of times were men’, writes the woman, comparing them to ‘peacocks, and the cockatoos, / the nightengales, the strutting pink flamingos.’
-The birds that she uses are colorful and ridiculous, showing in itself that she does not think very highly on these men; they are farcical and posturing, but also beautiful.
+The birds that she uses, pink flamingos, are colorful and ridiculous, showing in itself that she does not think very highly on these men; they are farcical and posturing, but also beautiful.